Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers

-To extract keywords, we focus on analysing the reasoning behind correct predictions, as incorrect ones might provide meaningless reasoning.
+\textit{\textbf{Step 1: Explaining}.} To extract keywords, we focus on analysing the reasoning behind correct predictions, as incorrect ones might provide meaningless reasoning.
 Therefore, TOKI identifies the decision-contributing words from instances that have been predicted correctly in the training set.
 Let $X$, $f(\cdot)$, and $c$ represent the training set, the text classifier, and the true class, respectively.
 The explaining step is formalised in Equation~\ref{eqn:explaining}, which returns a list of explanations $E_c$ for each class $c$.

 TOKI leverages the explanation method $e(\cdot, \cdot)$ to measure the contribution $s$ of each word $w$ to a prediction.
 Several methods, such as LIME~\cite{Ribeiro:2016:WhyShouldITrustYouExplainingthePredictionsofAnyClassifier}, achieve this by locally approximating the model as an interpretable surrogate model.
 Other methods~\cite{Li:2017:UnderstandingNeuralNetworksthroughRepresentationErasure} perturb input and evaluate model output changes.
 Another common way~\cite{Mohebbi:2021:ExploringtheRoleofBERTTokenRepresentationstoExplainSentenceProbingResults} is to compute the gradient of the output with respect to the input.
-All these methods generate explanations for the prediction $f(x)$ in the form of $e(f, x) = \{\langle w, s \rangle\}$, a list of top decision-contributing words with their importance scores.
+These methods explain the prediction $f(x)$ in the form of $e(f, x) = \{\langle w, s \rangle\}$, a list of top decision-contributing words with their importance scores.